myeongsuseong/myeongsuseong.github.io/_pages/publications.md

 Conference proceedings
-1. <ins>Jingxuan Qian</ins> and **Myeongsu Seong**# "YOLO-ASFF: A model for detecting tomatoes of different maturities based on improved YOLO v5s," Submitted to 2025 7th International Conference on Software Engineering and Computer Science
+1. <ins>Jingxuan Qian</ins> and **Myeongsu Seong**# "YOLO-ASFF: A model for detecting tomatoes of different maturities based on improved YOLO v5s," Submitted to and accepted by 2025 7th International Conference on Software Engineering and Computer Science
 1. Tianru Zhang#, Huangjia Wu, Yixin Feng, Quan Zhang, **Myeongsu Seong**, Jie Sun, Mark Leach, and Eng Gee Lim "Construction of an educational teaching evaluation system under the context of deep integration of artificial intelligence and teaching practices," Submitted to and accepted by the International Conference on Higher Education Learning and Teaching 2024

 ^: co-first; #: corresponding author(s); <ins>implies the previous or current Lab member</ins>